-Yunnan Travel: A trip to Shaxi Village, China
+Yunnan Travel: Step back in time, a trip to Shaxi Village, China

 You travel to the village of Shaxi in Yunnan Province in southwest China, once a prosperous village on the legendary Tee and Horse Road.
 Like other villages, Shaxi, thanks to the trade on the Tea and Horse Road, accumulated considerable wealth.

 During the heyday, the merchants of Shaxi built impressive mansions, a stage for opera performances, caravanserais and stone bridges.
 As the level dropped from Erhai Lake in the neighboring valley near Dali, a new and shorter path for the tea caravans through the Dali Valley opened up.
 As a result, Shaxi lost in importance and fell into a 200-year slumber from which it was awakened only in the 1990s.
 With the help of the Swiss government, Shaxi was lovingly restored at that time and now shines again in its old splendor.

 While on a trip to Shaxi a visit to the Shizhong Temple on Shibao Mountain should not be missed.

 The Shizhong Temple on Shibao Mountain contains more than 1,500-year-old Buddhist stone sculptures that survived the Cultural Revolution almost unscathed.
 From Shizhong Temple, you can hike to Shaxi in 1.5 hours on a well-maintained hiking trail.

 "...we definitely can recommend Colorful China.
 We always got a swift reply to our emails, which was very helpful for the preparation of the trip..."